 More information on the Mechatronics programme (MSc)

-New Product Development and Logistics (MSc)
+Product Development and Logistics (MSc)

-The New Product Development and Logistics programme broadens and deepens the basic skills imparted in the bachelor’s programme Mechanical Engineering, thus offering access to higher-level positions in manufacturing and trading companies, the service industry or public service.
+The Product Development and Logistics programme broadens and deepens the basic skills imparted in the bachelor’s programme Mechanical Engineering, thus offering access to higher-level positions in manufacturing and trading companies, the service industry or public service.
 It allows for a higher degree of specialisation and promotes the ability to work scientifically on an independent basis.
 This master’s programme comprises five trimesters (eighth to twelfth trimester) and ends with the completion of a master’s thesis.

-Engineering Management (BSc/MSc)
+Industrial Engineering (BSc/MSc)